ashdavies/talks/2017-09-27-kotlin-test-robots/kotlin-test-robots.md

 # Testing

 ^ Why do we test?
+- Allows us to understand our code
 - Find bugs and verify behaviour
 - To give assurance about our app
 - Allow us to refactor safely
+- Working effectively with legacy code

 ---